why resin gets hot cover

 8. Excessive Mixing

 Aggressive or extended stirring of the resin mixture can generate additional heat due to the friction created within the mixture.
 The heat generated can be noticeable during the mixing process.
+Also see our article about the best epoxy mixing machines that will mix the resin for you.

 To prevent excessive heat from stirring, mix your resin gently and avoid prolonged agitation.
 Overmixing can lead to an accelerated curing process and excessive heat production.